Learn Spanish with skulls and skeletons: Day of the Dead

 A 30-minute drive from the capital of Guatemala resides the highlands, where Dia de los Muertos is celebrated.
 They host a famous kite festival every year during this time.
 People compete to see who has the best flag, as well as a form of honouring the dead.
 This is especially remarkable because people spend all year crafting their kite.
 The kites are enormous (many 40 feet, 12 meters) and when thousands flood the sky across the country, it is quite a sight to witness.

 As in many Latin American countries, visiting the graves of loved ones is another non-negotiable tradition during the holiday.
-For Guatemalans, the celebrating lasts all night.
+For Guatemalans, the celebration lasts all night.
 When at last it is time to return to their houses, Guatemalans take careful precaution: the belief remains that spirits of the dead come in the form of moths.
 If a moth should happen to perish in a glass of water or a burning candle, the legend says that the spirit will be unable to return the following year.

 • 4) Cusco, Peru

-Although celebrating Dia de los Muertos is more commonly associated with Mexico, Cusco so throws their own Cusqueñean celebration!
+Although celebrating Dia de los Muertos is more commonly associated with Mexico, Cusco throws its own Cusqueñean celebration!
 On November 1st, parades of Catholic saints and virgins proceed through the streets of Cusco.
 On November 2nd, families go to visit the graves of their loved ones.
 If you are invited to participate while learning Spanish in Peru, for example, with your guest family, bring a few coins to purchase a chicha, the local corn beer, to participate in the toasts.

 Cemeterio de Almudena is the largest ossuary in Cusco.
 It covers over 7 acres of land and embeds over 23,000 deceased persons.
 Made in 1845 from the debris of the St. Augustine church which was destroyed in Peru’s Independence war against Spain.